jtpox/ribbon/README.md

 A personal content management system project that uses **Express**, **MongoDB** and the **Mustache** template system.

 ## Front-end
-I plan to use the React Javascript library for the front-end user interface.
+I plan to use the ~~React Javascript library~~ Angular Framework for the front-end user interface.

+I'll learn React when I have more time -.-

 ## Dependencies